awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 For more information about backup storage costs, see [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/)\.

 If you chose to retain automated backups when you delete a DB instance, the automated backups are saved for the full retention period\.
 If you don't choose **Retain automated backups** when you delete a DB instance, all automated backups are deleted with the DB instance\.
 After they are deleted, the automated backups can't be recovered\.
 If you choose to have Amazon RDS create a final DB snapshot before it deletes your DB instance, you can use that to recover your DB instance\.
 Or you can use a previously created manual snapshot\.
 Manual snapshots are not deleted\.
+You can have up to 100 manual snapshots per region\.

+**Note**
+Backups managed by AWS Backup are considered manual snapshots for the manual snapshot limit\.
+For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Backup Window<a name="USER_WorkingWithAutomatedBackups.BackupWindow"></a>